Help! Small Business Saturday doesn’t work for my boring, old business

 business?
 Are there any seminars or workshops that you can attend?
 Yes, it’s a Saturday, but it’s also the opportunity to work ON your business rather than IN it.

-The other thing you can do is support local, small business.
+The other thing you can do is support local, small businesses.
 Every year, I head out on Small Business Saturday to buy my Christmas tree from Uxbridge Flowers.
 I’ll take the time to wander around the stallholders in the Pavillions Shopping Centre looking for Christmas presents.
 I also try to eat out at an independent restaurant.

 Throughout the day, I ask business owners I buy from for a photo with me (if they agree – most do) and post on Twitter and Instagram.
 I use #SmallBizSatUK and the kind folks over at Small Business Saturday share my posts.
 So, get involved in what’s going on in your local area and plan what you’ll do for next year.